Superdirective Antenna Pairs for Energy-Efficient Terahertz Massive MIMO: Hardware-Efficient Implementation of Superdirective Beamsteering

-\begin{proof} See Appendix B. \end{proof} \end{proposition} According to Proposition~\ref{prop1}, antenna pairs result in \textit{uniform} amplitudes $\{|v_{s,n}|\}_{n=0}^{N-1}$, thereby enabling the realization of superdirective beamsteering with a single \ac{RF} chain and $N$ analog phase shifters.
-Additionally, each antenna pair is separately matched using the four-port network (see Appendix~C)
+According to Proposition~\ref{prop1}, antenna pairs result in \textit{uniform} excitation amplitudes $\{|v_{s,n}|\}_{n=0}^{N-1}$, thereby enabling the realization of superdirective beamsteering with a single \ac{RF} chain and $N$ analog phase shifters.
+Additionally, each antenna pair is separately matched using the four-port network (see Appendix~B)

-Therefore, the proposed solution also facilitates the implementation of optimal multiport matching, which would not be possible in a coupled \ac{ULA} with a large number of elements.
+Therefore, the proposed solution also facilitates the implementation of optimal multi-port matching, which would not be feasible in a coupled \ac{ULA} with a large number of elements.
+Note that our solution relies on the symmetric structure of $\mathbf{Z}_0 \in \mathbb{C}^{2\times 2}$, which holds for radiators beyond linear dipoles.
+The main reason we chose dipoles is mathematical tractability; otherwise, we would heavily rely on full-wave simulations to assess the antenna array gain.
+The problem of finding the optimal antenna type to facilitate superdirectivity is beyond the scope of the current work, and is a promising avenue for future research.